NimraHaq/Practice/README.md

 If I want to push some changes to the remote repository, first I need to pull all the changes made in the remote repository into my local repository. _git pull_
 After I have pulled the changes and the files are synchronized, now I can push the chnages. _git push_

+We have used clone, status, add, commit, push, pull commands today.